The road haulage and distribution industry - overview

 45 Inspection of road haulage companies can present a challenge to inspectors, as there may be nothing but an empty yard when an inspector visits.
 This also presents a challenge to the dutyholder to demonstrate they are taking adequate H&S measures.
 Many companies are small businesses employing less than 5 people – even if there are more than five employees, the company may not have comprehensive (or any) written risk assessments.

 46 The inspection will therefore often be a discussion regarding the nature of the work undertaken, the hazards encountered and the measures in place to reduce the risk of injuries.
 If inspectors wish to view peak activity in the site or meet the drivers, the best time of day to visit may need to be established with the employer.
 Appendix 1 suggests questions that inspectors may want to ask.
-Inspectors may also wish to view the Load Safety Website.
+Inspectors may also wish to view the Load Safety Website (this link directs to the National Archive).

 47 Risk Assessment: Where more than five people are employed, and the dutyholder is unable or unwilling to identify hazards and prevention measures within their business, an improvement notice requiring the dutyholder to conduct a risk assessment and record the findings may be appropriate.
 The risks requiring assessment will depend on the nature of the business, but could include: traffic management on site, falling from the vehicle; manual handling (loads, sheeting, curtain sides); slips (particularly footwear policy); driver safety during loading and unloading.
 Some template notices can be found in the FOD Inspection Packs.